How many tools a small guesthouse actually needs

 Rough cost of the minimum stack

 A right-sized stack means exactly this: the pieces your accommodation actually needs, not one more, not one less.
-If you are setting up or reviewing the stack of your hostel, the 30 minutes of the initial diagnosis are usually enough to identify which pieces make sense in your specific case and which ones do not.
+Five core pieces, a strongly recommended sixth, and plenty of sales noise around them.
+If you are setting up or reviewing the stack of your guesthouse, request the initial diagnostic: thirty minutes to separate what your specific case needs from what only the vendor needs you to buy.

-Tags: urban hostel · tech stack · PMS · automation · investment decisions
+Tags: urban guesthouse · tech stack · PMS · automation · investment decisions